Web Design Background

 Apolloni & Blom

-Subtle motion on the Apolloni & Blom website helps to create an engaging and interesting user experience but the overall website is let down by a dated and templated design and ugly drop shadows on the typography.
+The subtle motion on the Apolloni & Blom website helps to create an engaging and interesting user experience.
+However, the overall website is let down by a dated and templated design coupled with ugly drop shadows on the typography.
+The video used is obviously in low resolution too, which doesn’t say “class” at all.

 Taylor Howes

-Whilst the Janine Stone website is arguably basic, the clever use of white space combined with simple typography and UI helps to create a luxury feel.
+Whilst Janine Stone & Co is arguably basic, the clever use of white space combined with simple typography and UI helps to create a luxury feel.
 The website is slightly let down by the slow load times of images and multimedia.

-The Godrich website has an incredibly industrial feel which doesn’t necessarily match the existing characteristics of the brand.
-The dated and simple design gives the impression of a start-up with no pre-existing content as opposed to an established company.
+The Godrich Interiors website has an incredibly industrial feel and is as basic as they come.
+This doesn’t necessarily match the existing characteristics of the brand.
+The simple design gives the impression of a start-up rather than exclusivity which we think is the aim.
+There’s no pre-existing content to suggest it’s an established company, which it is.

-As you can see, there’s an array of luxury brands who have honed their online presence and created a first class website.
+As you can see, there’s an array of top luxury brands who have honed their online presence and created a first class, luxury website.
 Some on the other hand, haven’t quite managed to hit the mark.

-With websites playing such an important role in raising brand awareness and making sales, it doesn’t matter how much history or reputation your brand has, you can’t afford for your website to let you down.
+It’s so easy for a website to let you down.
+Website design plays such an important role in raising brand awareness and making sales, it doesn’t matter how much history or reputation your brand has.

 The team at KIJO are experts in working with luxury clients to create websites that depict grandeur and opulence from the minute users land on the homepage.
 To find out more about how we can help you accurately position your luxury brand online, contact us today.